smithy-lang/smithy-python/designs/ssdk.md

 ### Context

-The python SSDK will pass around a context object with a user-defined type.
+The Python SSDK will pass around a context object with a user-defined type.
-Usage of this context object is optional however, and customers are free to define operation implementations with or without them.
+Usage of this context object is optional however and customers are free to define operation implementations with or without them.
 For example, the following shows a customer defining an operation without context.